800 University WaySpartanburg, SC 293031-864-503-5000

 Below are answers to the most frequently asked questions at USC Upstate Greenville Campus.
 For additional questions or to set up an appointment to speak with a counselor, contact us at 864-552-4242.

-A prospective student submits an application with a non-refundable $40 application fee.
-If an application is submitted online, the non-refundable application fee is only $30.
+All students must submit an online application for admission through Self Service Carolina and submit a non-refundable $40 application fee.
 Official transcripts from all post-secondary institutions attended must be sent directly to the USC Upstate Admissions Office in Spartanburg.
-See Application Process for more information.

 USC Upstate admissions are on a rolling basis.
 You may submit an application up to the second day after classes have met.
 However, it is advisable to apply in April for summer or fall semesters or apply in October for spring semester.
 Note that “fall” courses begin in mid-August and “spring” courses begin in January.

 The number of online courses is increasing.
 Distance education courses are also offered.
 Using state-of-the-art technology, professors offer courses via two-way audio/video.
-Students hear and see classmates from the USC Upstate Spartanburg Campus.
+Students hear and see classmates from the USC Upstate main campus in Spartanburg.
 The professor alternates teaching locations, making it possible for students at both sites to have direct contact with the faculty member.

-Prospective students are encouraged to make an appointment with a transfer admissions counselor who holds office hours on Tuesday at the USC Upstate Greenville Campus.
+Prospective students are encouraged to make an appointment with a transfer admissions counselor at the USC Upstate Greenville Campus.
 The transfer admissions counselor will prepare a tentative evaluation of the credits earned and relate it to the student’s major field of interest.
 For a tentative transcript evaluation, students must provide a copy of unofficial transcripts.
 Official transcripts will be reviewed by your department upon acceptance.

-Both terms refer to the similarity of course content from another college to that of a course offered by USC Upstate Greenville Campus.
+Course equivalency refers to the similarity of course content from another college to that of a course offered by USC Upstate Greenville.

 Major courses are designated as 300, 400 and 500 level courses.
 Major courses enable a student to specialize in a particular area of interest.
 A minimum grade of a “C” is required in major courses.

 Cognate courses and minors are concentrated study in an area that complements that of the major.
-Cognate courses and minors must be junior or senior level classes.
+Cognate courses and minors must be junior- or senior-level classes.
 In order to declare a minor, the student must work with his or her advisor.
-Minors currently are available in twenty-one disciplines.
 More information can be found in USC Upstate’s Academic Catalog under Academic Programs.

-In order to graduate from USC Upstate, a student must earn between 120 and 128 credits, including credits that transferred.
+To graduate from USC Upstate, a student must earn between 120 and 128 credits, including any transferred credits.

-The last twenty-five percent, generally thirty (30) credits, must be earned at USC Upstate Greenville Campus and/or at the Spartanburg Campus, in order for a student to graduate from USC Upstate.
-Academic residency or “in residence” means that students are regularly enrolled in the University.
+The last 25 percent, generally thirty (30) credits, must be earned at USC Upstate Greenville Campus and/or at the main campus in Spartanburg, in order for a student to graduate from USC Upstate.
+Academic residency or “in residence” means that students are regularly enrolled in the university.

-If you have previously attended USC Upstate and would like attend classes at USC Upstate once again, you would need to complete a readmit application.
-You would have to pay a $10 readmit fee.
+If you have previously attended USC Upstate and have not enrolled for at least one major semester and would like attend classes at USC Upstate again, you would need to complete a readmit application and submit a $10 fee.

-To access the USC Upstate for students on the Greenville Campus, visit the library web site.
-USC Upstate Greenville Campus students also have access to a virtual library at the University Center of Greenville, the F.W.
+To access the USC Upstate library for students on the Greenville Campus, visit the library website.
+USC Upstate Greenville Campus students also have access to a virtual library at the University Center Greenville, the F.W.
 Symmes Library and Media Center.